 Recently, I participated in an Exhibition called "In the Flesh II" at the Torpedo Factory's "Target Gallery."
 The curatorial position was to highlight the various ways contemporary artists explored the implications of figurative art.

-As you can see by the photograph, the work is a cylinder with a modeled and cast head emerging from the top.
+The work is a cylinder with a modeled and cast head emerging from the top.
 "Billy the Test Subject" (as you might have guessed by the title) deals with testing on animals.
 The head looks somewhat human, suggesting a connection between humans and the rest of the animal kingdom.
-The size of the head, in proportion to the cylinder would indicate that the figure's body is concealed within the cylinder.
+In proportion to the cylinder, the size of the head would indicate that the figure's body is concealed within the cylinder.
 The cylinder has a brushed metal-looking texture.
 The appearance of this form is intended to resemble machinery.

 Consequently, when the two elements are juxtaposed, one might have the impression that the figure is trapped inside a mechanistic form.
 The juxtaposition refers to the entrapment of both humans and animals in the mechanism of industry.
 The referents in this work are the mechanisms of scientific experimentation and testing.